 The Distributor Defendants negligently or intentionally failed to adequately control their supply lines to prevent diversion.
-A reasonably prudent distributor of Schedule II controlled substances would have anticipated the danger of opioid diversion and protected against it by, for example, taking greater care in hiring, training, and supervising employees; providing greater oversight, security, and control of supply channels; looking more closely at the pharmacists and doctors who were purchasing large quantities of commonly-abused opioids in amounts greater than the populations in those areas would warrant; investigating demographic or epidemiological facts concerning the increasing demand for narcotic painkillers in and around Rockbridge County; providing information to pharmacies and retailers about opioid diversion; and in general, simply following applicable statutes, regulations, professional standards, and guidance from government agencies and using a little bit of common sense.
+A reasonably prudent distributor of Schedule II controlled substances would have anticipated the danger of opioid diversion and protected against it by, for example, taking greater care in hiring, training, and supervising employees; providing greater oversight, security, and control of supply channels; looking more closely at the pharmacists and doctors who were purchasing large quantities of commonly-abused opioids in amounts greater than the populations in those areas would warrant; investigating demographic or epidemiological facts concerning the increasing demand for narcotic painkillers in and around Halifax County; providing information to pharmacies and retailers about opioid diversion; and in general, simply following applicable statutes, regulations, professional standards, and guidance from government agencies, and using a little bit of common sense.

-It was reasonably foreseeable that the Distributor Defendants’ conduct in flooding the market in and around Rockbridge County with highly addictive opioids would allow opioids to fall into the hands of children, addicts, criminals, and other unintended users.
+It was reasonably foreseeable that the Distributor Defendants’ conduct in flooding the market in and around Halifax County with highly addictive opioids would allow opioids to fall into the hands of children, addicts, and other unintended users.

-It is reasonably foreseeable that when unintended users gain access to opioids, tragic preventable injuries will result, including addiction, overdoses, and death.
+It is reasonably foreseeable that when unintended users gain access to opioids, tragic preventable injuries will result, including addiction, overdose, and death.

-The Distributor Defendants knew or should have known that the opioids being diverted from their supply chains would contribute to the opioid epidemic faced by Rockbridge County, and would create access to opioids by unauthorized users, which, in turn, perpetuates the cycle of addiction, demand, illegal transactions, economic ruin, and human tragedy.
+The Distributor Defendants knew or should have known that the opioids being diverted from their supply chains would contribute to the opioid epidemic faced by Halifax County, and would create access to opioids for inappropriate uses, which, in turn, perpetuates the cycle of addiction, demand, illegal transactions, economic ruin, and human tragedy.

-The Distributor Defendants were aware of widespread prescription opioid abuse in and around Rockbridge County, but, on information and belief, they nevertheless persisted in a pattern of distributing commonly abused and diverted opioids in geographic areas and in such quantities, and with such frequency that they knew, or should have known, these commonly abused controlled substances were not being prescribed and consumed for legitimate medical purposes.
+The Distributor Defendants were aware of widespread prescription opioid abuse in and around Halifax County, but, on information and belief, they nevertheless persisted in a pattern of distributing commonly abused and diverted opioids in geographic areas and in such quantities, and with such frequency that they knew or should have known these commonly abused controlled substances were being consumed in gross excess.

-The use of opioids by Rockbridge County’s citizens who were addicted or who did not have a medically necessary purpose could not occur without the knowing cooperation and assistance of the Distributor Defendants.
-If the Distributor Defendants adhered to effective controls to guard against diversion, Rockbridge County would have avoided significant injury.
+The use of opioids by Halifax County’s citizens who were addicted could not occur without the knowing cooperation and assistance of the Distributor Defendants.
+If the Distributor Defendants adhered to effective controls to guard against diversion, Halifax County would have avoided significant injury.

-The Distributor Defendants made enormous profits over the years based on the diversion of opioids into Rockbridge County.
+The Distributor Defendants made enormous profits over the years based on the diversion of opioids into Halifax County.

-The Distributor Defendants’ intentional distribution of excessive amounts of prescription opioids to Rockbridge County showed an intentional or reckless disregard for the safety of Rockbridge County and its citizens.
-Their conduct poses a continuing threat to the health, safety, and welfare of Rockbridge County.
+The Distributor Defendants’ intentional distribution of excessive amounts of prescription opioids to Halifax County showed an intentional or reckless disregard for the safety of Halifax County and its citizens.
+Their conduct poses a continuing threat to the health, safety, and welfare of Halifax County.